bvm-org/bvm/README.md

 Arrays in the BVM are mutable collections mapping non-negative integer indices to values (which are not constrained in any way).
 Only references to arrays may enter the operand stack, and arrays are not
 functional: they are mutated in place.
+A string is an array of characters, and is mutable just like a normal array.

 * `ARRAY_START` *(equivalent to `[` in assembly)*
   *Before*: